Lokesh Muni

-Acharya Lokesh Muni (born 17 April 1961) is an Indian Jain monk, writer, and speaker recognized for his contributions to Ahimsa (non-violence), interfaith dialogue, and social reform.
+Acharya Lokesh Muni (born 17 April 1961) is an Indian Jain monk, writer, and speaker whose work addresses Ahimsa (non-violence), interfaith dialogue, and social reform.

 Early life and education

 Born in Pachpadra, Rajasthan, India, Acharya Lokesh Muni studied Jain philosophy, Prakrit, Sanskrit, and comparative religion.
+During his chaturmas in Delhi, he was accused of helping a local businessman obtain government contracts, which is against the principles of Terapanth.
+When he failed to provide a satisfactory response, he was ousted from the sect by the Acharya.

 Activities and initiatives

-Acharya Lokesh Muni has been involved in several initiatives concerning peace and social issues, including those listed below:
+Acharya Lokesh Muni has been involved in several peace initiatives: